freeCodeCamp/freeCodeCamp/guide/english/react/life-cycle-methods-of-a-component/index.md

 2. Updating
 3. Unmounting

-As life cycle methods are self explanatory, I'm just going to mention the method names.
+As lifecycle methods are self-explanatory, I'm just going to mention the method names.
 Please feel free to contribute to this article, if necessary.

 ## Mounting: